-The organised humanist movement in the UK began in the 1880s with ethical societies: groups formed with social reform and sociability in mind.
+Humanists UK was formed in 1896, but the history of the organised humanist movement began earlier.
+In the UK, it started in the 1880s with ethical societies: groups formed with social reform and sociability in mind.
 The ethical societies focused on living well and acting morally, separating both from any notions of supernatural punishment or reward.

 The societies – the first of which was formed in 1886 – drew on the Ethical Culture movement started by Felix Adler in the US a decade earlier, but formed part of a much longer tradition of freethought, secularism, and rationalism in the UK and worldwide.